 Section II – Vice Presidents

 Vice Presidents will be elected by the membership and will, along with other Executive Committee members, chair the committees on the newsletter, scholarships, membership/awards, and the ATPI Conference.
 Duties of these executive officers shall be defined under Bylaw II: Standing Committees.
-The Executive Committee shall, at its first meeting, name one vice president as the first vice president.
-The first vice president shall become president if the office of president becomes vacant.

 Section III – Secretary